You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 There are also encryption issues that can prevent you from accessing some frequencies.

-How You Can Find Police Scanner Frequencies
+How to Find Police Digital Scanner Frequencies

 The first and fastest way to locate a police scanner frequency is by looking through a local directory.
 You can also search for a local radio operator within the area and ask them.